 TWO players on opposite sides of the country carved out two eerily similar careers early in the 21st century.
 Matthew Pavlich became a household name and Fremantle’s greatest player over his 17 years in the AFL, while Nick Riewoldt changed the way we view key forwards throughout 17 seasons at St Kilda.
 The pair of cherished centre half-forwards are obviously all-time greats and both dominated the modern era of football, but which one had the better AFL career?

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
-Make sure you keep up to date with the latest Compare the Pair articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!
+Make sure you keep up to date with the latest Compare the Pair and AFL articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

 ALL THE NUMBERS